 Differences Between Cannabis Flowers, Edibles and Concentrates

 Cannabis flowers, edibles, and concentrates are three different ways to use cannabis.
 Some use all three, but most prefer to take one path or the other.
 They differ in form, mechanism of action, and effects.
-So, newbies should know what they are in for when shopping or making choices.
+Therefore, newbies should be aware of what they are getting into when shopping or making choices.

 Cannabis flowers